 Ask what you are expected to bring to the hospital or birthing centre.
 Your health care provider can help with this list.
-Many people pack their bag 3 or 4 weeks before their due date.
+Many women pack their bag 3 or 4 weeks before their due date.
 Even if you are planning to birth at home, have a bag ready in case your plans need to change.

-For you:
+Fo or you: Fo r your baby:

-- □ Health card, NIHB information
+Health card, NIHB information Car seat

-- □ If the hospital gave you a registration card, pack that too
+If the hospital gave you a registration card, (see page 109 for more information)

+pack that too Diapers and face cloths/wipes

-- □ Your medications
+Your medications Clothing

-- \Box Pen and paper
+Pen and paper C

-- □ Nursing bra or comfortable bra
+Nursing bra or comfortable bra Ц Socks, booties, moccasins

-- □ Nursing pads
+Nursing pads Hat

-- □ Cotton underwear
+Cotton underwear Sweater

-- Tooth brush, tooth paste, hair brush, lotion, lip gloss, deodorant, shampoo, conditioner, hairbrush etc.
+Tooth brush, tooth paste, hair brush, Thin breathable blanket

+lotion, lip gloss, deodorant, shampoo, conditioner, hairbrush etc. П In the winter, your baby will need to be as

-- □ Swim suit (if there is a tub)
+Swim suit (if there is a tub) warm as you.
+Bring the right clothing for

-- □ Menstrual pads (overnight kind)
+Menstrual pads the weather.

-- □ Nightgown, robe, and slippers
+Nightgown, robe, and slippers

-- □ Change of clothing (comfortable!)
+Change of clothing (comfortable!)

-- □ Money
+Money

-- □ Phone numbers for family and friends
+Phone numbers for family and friends

-- □ Camera/video camera or smart phone
+Camera/video camera, if you have these

-- □ Books/magazines/games/hobbies
+Books/magazines/games/hobbies

-- □ Mp3 player/iPod for music/movies, if you have these
+Mp3 player/iPod for music/movies, if you have these

-- □ Cultural/traditional items (feather, drum, medicines, tobacco, etc.)
+Cultural/traditional items (feather, drum, medicines, tobacco, etc.)